N129BZ/chartmaker/README.md

-# ChartMaker - Download FAA digital raster charts and translate them into a mbtiles database
+# ChartMaker - Download FAA digital raster charts and translate them into mbtiles databasees

 ### Instructions:
 1.) this application requires several supporting applications to be installed on your system - see ***Debian*** example below.